-Start by practicing with cones before graduating to practicing alongside vehicles.
+Start by practicing with cones before graduating to practicing alongside vehicles. .

-- Glance both forward and backward repeatedly to check the space around the car while turning. - Once the rear of the car is mostly in the space, start turning in the other direction to straighten out. - Adjust the vehicle's position as needed to center it in the space. - Check to see if the wheels are 6-12 inches from the curb.
+- Select an available space on the passenger's side of the car. - Signal when approaching the space and check mirrors for traffic behind the vehicle. - Move forward past the space until lined up directly parallel to the car parked in front, 2-5 feet away.
+Being too close or too far away will make parking more difficult. - With a foot on the brake, shift to reverse and turn around to check for traffic and make sure the travel path is clear. - Release the brake, start backing up slowly, and start to make an "S" turn, turning first right and then left. - · Glance both forward and backward repeatedly to check the space around the car while turning. - Once the rear of the car is mostly in the space, start turning in the other direction to straighten out. - Adjust the vehicle's position as needed to center it in the space. - Check to see if the wheels are 6-12 inches from the curb.
 If not, pull out and try again. - Always check for passing vehicles and cyclists before you open your door.